The writing guide below was developed for my workshop The Art of Dread: Crafting Contemporary Horror, but I offer it here for anyone who can use it:

 What kind of a group do you want to form?

 There are pros and cons to different types of peer feedback.
-Large groups offer a greater variety of perspectives (one hopes) and smaller groups or pairings might become tighter and more intimately involved with one another’s work.
-People who write in different styles and genres will give more diversified perspectives, and groups with more similar people might be more insular but they are more likely to “get” what you are doing.
+Large groups offer a greater variety of perspectives, and smaller groups or pairings might become tighter and more intimately involved with one another’s work.
+People who write in different styles and genres will give more diversified perspectives, and groups with like-minded writers might be more insular but they are more likely to “get” what you are doing.
 Critiquing others’ work is time-consuming, so you don’t want to be in a large group or regular meetings if you can’t make that time commitment.

 Do you know how to give helpful critiques?